 Other Notable Ingredients

+While this topic is controversial and contested, it has sparked much discussion in the industry.
 You can learn more about these links in the below articles:

-They can be a positive addition to dog food in moderation, but large portions can provide excessive levels of carbohydrates, which is why their portion size must be tightly controlled.
+Despite this, they can be a positive addition to dog food in moderation, but large portions can provide excessive levels of carbohydrates, which is why their portion size must be tightly controlled.

 Rice is found in three of A Pup Above’s four recipes.
 Grain ingredients such as Rice can be controversial, with some pet owners being strong supporters are others being strongly against their use.
 Regardless of your opinion, Rice is a reliable source of carbohydrates, fiber, and select micronutrients.